Donald Molosi

-Donald Leungo Gosego Molosi (born 11 December 1985) is a Botswana actor, writer and playwright.
+Donald Leungo Gosego Molosi (born 11 December 1985) is an actor, writer and playwright from Botswana.
 Molosi debuted off-Broadway in 2010 as Philly Lutaaya in Today It's Me making him the first Motswana to perform off-Broadway.

 In 2011, Molosi won the Best Short Solo Award at United Solo Theatre Festival for his performance as Seretse Khama in Blue, Black and White.
 In 2013, Molosi returned off-Broadway to perform Motswana: Africa, Dream Again.
 He played supporting roles in the films A United Kingdom (2016) and Given (2009).
 As a playwright, Molosi has published a collection of his original off-Broadway plays, which include We Are All Blue, Blue, Black and White and Motswana: Africa, Dream Again in 2016.

 Education

 Molosi attended Williams College in the United States, where he graduated with a double-major Bachelor of Arts degree in Theatre and Political Science.
 He holds a Diploma in Classical acting from the London Academy of Music and Dramatic Art, and a Master of Arts degree in Theatre and Performance Studies from the University of California Santa Barbara.
-Molosi is currently studying for MA Creative Writing at Brunel University in the United Kingdom, thorough a Chevening scholarship.
+In 2021 Molosi completed an MA in Creative Writing at Brunel University in the United Kingdom, thorough a Chevening scholarship.